 Are you looking to carry out some internal alterations without significant structural works, or just looking to breathe new life into your existing spaces?

 In some cases, a project may not require planning permission or the production of technical building regulations drawings.
 With our interior design services, you get the benefit of our spatial design and specification skills, and the increased cost certainty that comes with an appropriate set of drawings and schedules.

 What do your interior design services include?

-Once the layout of the spaces are agreed, we’ll produce a detailed set of drawings illustrating the proposed works.
-The drawings will vary from project to project, but typically follow show the following;
+Once the layout of the spaces is agreed, we’ll produce a detailed set of drawings illustrating the proposed works.
+The drawings will vary from project to project, but typically follow show the following.

 - Where existing walls and openings are to be adjusted or removed.

 - Adjusted door positions or opening directions